13. Making a robot arm

 This is the 13th ODE (Open Dynamics Engine) tutorial.

-This time, let’s make a simple three-articulated robot arm gathering knowlege so far.
+This time, let’s make a simple 3-articulated (DOF: Degree of Freedom) robot arm gathering knowledge so far.
 Using the ODE, you can make such a simulator only about 100 lines.
-Collision detections are omitted to simplify the sample program.
-The robot can beoperated by a keyboard.
-The first joint can be moved by the j (increase) or f (decrease) key, d and k keys move the second joint, and l and s keys moves the third joints.
+Collision detentions are omitted to simplify the sample program.
+The robot can be operated by a keyboard.
+The first joint can be moved by the ‘ j’ (increase) or ‘f’ (decrease) key, ‘d’ and ‘k’ keys move the second joint, and ‘l’ and ‘s’ keys moves the third joints.

 The control function realizes that. dParamVel is the target angular velocity, and dParamFMax is the maximum torque to realize the angular velocity.
-If dParamFMax is set to 0, you cannot control the joint, bacause the torque is not provied to the joint. t
+If dParamFMax is set to 0, you cannot control the joint, because the torque is not provided to the joint.

 // sample13.cpp 3 DOF manipulator by Kosei Demura 2006-2009